 Bob Benton is a director of Trademark Touring and is partnering Trademark Films on several development projects through his companies Bob & Co and The Anthology Group.

 Bob has acted as an adviser, a fundraiser, and an investor in content for over 20 years.
 Having enjoyed a 30-year career in broking and investment banking, Bob transferred his expertise to the development and production of media content.

 He founded Bob & Co in 2010, which rebranded as the Anthology Group in 2018.
 Bob has executive produced multiple productions across film, theatre, and television.

 Cleone Clarke is a freelance producer who has worked in film and television development and production for over twenty years.

 She has worked for Trademark in various capacities since it was founded in 1999.
-Credits include the Academy Award and BAFTA Award nominated Loving Vincent, The Wipers Times, My Week With Marilyn, A Bunch Of Amateurs, Chasing Liberty, and I Capture The Castle, Red Joan and The Father.
+Credits include the Academy Award and BAFTA Award nominated Loving Vincent, The Wipers Times, My Week With Marilyn, A Bunch Of Amateurs, Chasing Liberty, I Capture The Castle, Red Joan and The Father.

 She also worked extensively with Trademark founder David Parfitt on Shakespeare In Love (winner of seven Academy Awards, including Best Picture & three BAFTA Awards including Best Film), The Wings Of The Dove (winner of two BAFTA Awards), Twelfth Night and The Madness Of King George (winner of one Academy Award and two BAFTA Awards, including Best British Film).